jmablog/tinieR/README.md

 #> "./examples.png"
 ```

 Either of these options may be useful if sharing a script with others across platforms, if you can be sure your project setups will be the same and you are being strict with working directories.
-Finally, set to `return_path = "all"` to return both types of file path as a named list:
+Finally, set to `return_path = "all"` to return all 3 types of file path as a named list:

 ```r
 shrunk_img_list <- tinify("imgs/example.png", return_path = "all", quiet = TRUE)